Micemade/wcspots/readme.txt

 = 1.1.0 =

+* Added drag and drop hotspots functionality in the editor.
 * Added conditional display of controls (showcase image and product styles), depending on state of other controls.
-* Added drag and drop hotspots functionality in the editor.
 * Added a list of hotspots to the block settings tab (accessible also in the block styles tab).
-* Added product image size in block and in popover (for styles 2 and 4).
+* Added product image size in products list and in popover (for styles 2 and 4).
 * Additional layouts for product and popover.
 * Added hotspot general outer and inner size controls.
 * Hotspot primary color is now a product highlight color.
+* Added pulsating effect to hotspot, with general and individual toggle control.

 = 1.0.0 =